Rytr vs Frase.io: The Honest Winner for Bloggers in 2026

 Templates and Use Cases

 Rytr has 40+ pre-built templates covering almost every content type you’d need as a blogger.
 This is one of its biggest strengths — you rarely need to write a prompt from scratch.
-Frase has templates too but they’re more focused on SEO content formats.
+Frase has templates too but they’re focused on SEO content formats.

 Winner: Rytr — better variety for non-SEO content types.